vgtmhl/rtk-ts/README.md

 I can now access my state via `useSelector(state => state.count.count)`, and interact with it via `useDispatch(increment())` and `useDispatch(decrement())`

+### Typescript

 Now, all of the above is redux-toolkit specific and works with JS, but we still need to add a couple things to make this work with TS.

 1. Install `@types/react-redux` if needed!
 As of `React Redux v7.2.3`, types are a dependency so that won't be needed.
 2. We will need types for `state` and `dispatch`.
 These can be inferred (see store.ts)
-3. We should also create typed hooks in `hooks.ts`
+3. We should also create typed hooks in `hooks.ts` for useDispatch and useSelector.
+These custom hooks will serve the same purpose as their "generalized" siblings, but they are injected with our application types.